antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 These techniques, should identify gaps in the datasets, balance data distribution, and most importantly close the feedback loop.
 With active learning, it becomes easier to identify the failure modes of the model.
-This feedbacks become some insights for the exploration and curation of the data.
-Then they become ad hoc rules for adding specific samples to the training set.
+This assessments provide insights for the exploration and curation of the data, and finally, become ad hoc rules for adding specific samples to the training set.
+Being pro-active on the discovery of infrequent samples is utterly important for most real world applications like self-driving cars and healthcare.